-A Catholic women's group in Pakistan has launched a three-year plan to empower women in different parishes of Lahore Archdiocese
+A Catholic women's group in Pakistan has launched a three-year plan to empower women in different parishes of Lahore Archdiocese.

-.
 "Be prepared to welcome them in your homes.
-Feel free to share your problems with the team and they shall find possible solutions," said Archbishop Sebastian Shaw of Lahore in an address marking the launch of a special program introduced on March 8, International Women's Day
+Feel free to share your problems with the team and they shall find possible solutions," said Archbishop Sebastian Shaw of Lahore in an address marking the launch of a special program introduced on March 8, International Women's Day.

 It included lectures on family values and personal hygiene as well as poems, games and singing performances.
 The organizers pasted purple ribbons on more than 150 people, mostly women.